fred4jupiter/fredbet/README.md

 - ranking filter for adults and childs listing
 - integrated testing capabilities: create demo users, matches, bets...
 - configurable runtime configuration
+- use a joker to double your points of a bet

 ## Testing it locally